 - Use The First Tee golf chapter finder tool

-- Asking for recommendations for a good junior golf coach near you - e.g. word of mouth, from other golf parents, in local community boards, at junior golf tournaments, on Facebook etc.
+- Asking for recommendations for a good junior golf coach near you - e.g. word of mouth, from other golf parents, in local community boards, at junior golf tournaments, on Facebook etc. Visit your local golf course and ask the director of golf for recommendations.

 See more details for each below.